3.2 The Healthcare Team & Delegation

 Key Takeaways

-• The RN assesses, plans care, and delegates; the LPN carries out treatments and may supervise CNAs; the CNA performs delegated direct care.
+• The RN assesses, plans care, delegates, and evaluates; the LPN carries out treatments and may supervise CNAs; the CNA performs delegated direct care and reports back.

-• Delegation transfers a task to the CNA while the licensed nurse keeps accountability for the nursing judgment and outcome.
+• Delegation transfers a task to the CNA while the licensed nurse keeps accountability for the nursing judgment and the resident outcome.

-• A CNA may and should refuse a task that is unsafe, untrained, or outside scope, using a professional explanation and the chain of command.
+• A CNA may and should refuse a task that is unsafe, untrained, outside scope, or assigned for an unstable resident, using a professional explanation and the chain of command.

-• The Florida chain of command runs CNA to charge or supervising nurse to nursing supervisor to Director of Nursing to administrator.
+• The Florida chain of command runs CNA to charge/supervising nurse to nursing supervisor to Director of Nursing to administrator, with the Florida Abuse Hotline for suspected abuse.

 Working Within The Nursing Team

-No single person meets every resident need, so Florida facilities use a licensed team.
-Knowing each role helps you report to the right person and stay in scope.
+No single person meets every resident need, so Florida facilities use a layered, licensed team.
+Knowing each role lets you report to the right person, stay in scope, and avoid wasting the nurse's time with the wrong question.

 Team MemberMain RoleCNA Interaction

-Registered Nurse (RN)Assessment, care planning, medications, supervisionReceives CNA reports; delegates tasks
+Registered Nurse (RN)Assessment, care planning, medications, supervision, evaluationReceives CNA reports; delegates tasks; remains accountable

-Physician or Nurse PractitionerDiagnosis and ordersCNA reports observations through the nurse
+Physician / Nurse PractitionerDiagnosis and ordersCNA's observations reach them through the nurse

-Therapists (PT, OT, ST)Mobility, daily living, swallowingCNA reinforces plans and follows precautions
+Therapists (PT, OT, ST)Mobility, daily-living skills, swallowing/diet textureCNA reinforces plans and follows precautions

 What Delegation Means